 We can take care of your hardware . . .

-We specialize in restoring your misbehaving Apple product to good health and can often have it back to you within 24 hours.
+We specialize in restoring your misbehaving Apple product to good health and offer expedited services that can get your computer on a technician’s bench within as little as two hours.

 And because our techs are Apple Certified, the job will be done right.
-Speaking of which, we happen to offer some of the best value for Apple Certified service in the entire Willamette Valley at $50 a half hour.
+Speaking of which, we happen to offer some of the best value for Apple Certified service in the entire Willamette Valley with repairs starting at $50.

 And your software